 Pregnancy may affect your seizures or the effectiveness of your medication.
 If you become pregnant without having the chance to have some preconception counselling, it is recommended that you:

-- keep taking your anti-epileptic drugs (AEDs) as normal
+- keep taking your anti-seizure medication (ASM) as normal

 - ask your doctor to prescribe folic acid supplements of 5mg per day